GoldenPeaks-Capital/.github/profile/README.md

 ### Parse-Pilot
 Advanced data parsing and processing system for energy market analysis and optimization.

-### SCADA8Supervisory Control and Data Acquisition system enhanced with AI for monitoring and controlling renewable energy plants.
+### SCADA<Supervisory Control and Data Acquisition system enhanced with AI for monitoring and controlling renewable energy plants.

 ### PPA-Dashboard
 Comprehensive dashboard for Power Purchase Agreement (PPA) management and monitoring.